Jan 28, 2021

 October 13, 2021

 Annual removal of Scotch broom, not much, only takes a couple of hours.

 The “Letter from the Valley” (for Omnium Gatherum) suddenly needs radical revision.

-[When an anchoress (in England 1300) took vows and had herself “enclosed,” the ceremony ended with locking her in her cell, where she was to climb into a pre-dug grave in the floor.
-She was never to come out of that room (except for certain hygiene or spiritual occasons).
+[When an aspiring anchoress (in England 1300) took vows and had herself “enclosed,” the ceremony ended with locking her in her cell, where she was to climb into a pre-dug grave in the floor.
+She was never to come out of that room (except for certain spiritual or hygienic occasons).
 North side of abbey, the cold sunless side.
-Three apertures: (1) a small window that gave a view of the outside world; (2) a “squint” (slot) so she could view adjoining-chapel services and have communion wafer slipped to her; (3) and the little drawer where her gruel would be slid to her every day.
-Never to emerge, she was dead to the world.
+Three apertures: (1) a small window that gave a view of the outside world; (2) a so-called “squint” (slot) so she could view adjoining-chapel services and have communion wafer slipped to her; (3) and the little drawer where her gruel would be slid to her every day.
+Never to emerge, she was dead to the world and had to lie in the deep grave in the floor.
 But death to the world was construed as “birth.”
 This is from the handbook of advice The Ancrene Wisse: “Admiring their own white hands is bad for many anchoresses who keep them too beautiful, such as those who have too little to do; they should scrape up the earth every day from the grave in which they will rot.”
 Julian of Norwich applied to be enclosed in a cell after she’d had a girlhood mystic vision, a vision she hoped to subsist on for the rest of her life.
 Wanted nothing but the solitude to contemplate it.]

 Dinner with Hunter and Lindsey at their house.
 Sands and Kat.
 Roast Chicken.
 A dessert made, by Kat, from our pears.

 * * * *

 October 16, 2021